Relist Gray Wolves To The Endangered Species Act!

 Just over 40 years ago, mankind nearly wiped out the iconic gray wolf.
 The wolves were hunted, trapped, and poisoned until fewer than 1,000 remained.
-Just as their numbers were starting to recover in some areas, U.S. Fish and Wildlife Service announces they are removing them for the Endangered Species Act.
+Just as their numbers were starting to recover in some areas, U.S. Fish and Wildlife Service announced the gray wolf was no longer protected under the Endangered Species Act.

 Scientists say the new ruling will threaten the survival of the species and will do irreversible damage.